Everything you need to know about fleet maintenance

 What is fleet maintenance?

 Fleet maintenance refers to the steps taken to ensure that your vehicles are fit for use and operating in a good condition.
 As one of your fleet’s top investments, it’s important that each individual vehicle is safe, reliable and can stay on the road for the optimum amount of time.
 Put simply, vehicle maintenance is integral to managing a productive business, and without such an approach you put your business – and all associated assets – at risk.

 When implementing a plan, consider things such as:

-The safety of your drivers – ineffective service programs can result in incidents that put your drivers at risk
+- The safety of your drivers – ineffective service programmes can result in incidents that put your drivers at risk

-Although the benefits of fleet maintenance are numerous, effectiveness requires careful planning and implementation of programs and practices.
+Although the benefits of fleet maintenance are numerous, effectiveness requires careful planning and implementation of programmes and practices.